hucongcong22/deskread/README.md

 # deskread

-An Electron application with Vue and TypeScript
+An Electron application with Vue and TypeScript for reading novels.

 ## Recommended IDE Setup